DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 ### 3.5 What did I learn?
 1. The ETL process
-2. Pandas is multifunctional tool with the ability
+2. Pandas is a multifunctional tool with the ability
     - Loading and saving data
     - Merges and joins
     - Data inspection